 The Champions in Women’s Health Awards honor individuals who have demonstrated exemplary leadership and devoted themselves to improving the quality of life for women and families in their professional career.
 Past champions have been instrumental in raising the level of awareness about women’s health issues, and have impacted the quality of care that women in this state receive.

 Champions will be honored for their work during a private dinner reception on Saturday, May 3, 2014 at the Madison Concourse Hotel, and also during our Spring Gala at the beautiful State Capitol Rotunda later that evening.

-2013 Champions in Women’s Health are a stellar group of individuals making a difference in the areas of substance use disorders, breast and cervical cancer and women in health leadership roles.
+2014 Champions in Women’s Health are a stellar group of individuals making a difference in the health and lives of many women and their families.
 They include:

 |LIFETIME ACHIEVEMENT AWARD RECIPIENT